Luca3sgaming423/AntiLoot/README.md

 ## 📁 Installation

 1. **Download** script from this repository.
+2. Add the script to your folders on your server.
-2. Add the resource to your `server.cfg`:
+3. Add the name of your resource to your `server.cfg`:
    ```plaintext

    ensure AntiLoot